-Cartagena is a port city on Colombia’s Carribbean coast, boasting colorful colonial buildings, a rich history and plenty of things to see and do.
-Here’s a list of the top 10 sights and activities in the city.
+Cartagena is a port city on Colombia’s Caribbean coast, boasting colorful buildings, a rich history and plenty of things to see and do.
+Here’s a list of the top sights and activities in the city.

-Located in the heart of the city, this is the oldest part of Cartagena – a ‘walled city’ protected by the fortress intended to shelter the city from pirates and storms.
-Within this small sector of the city you will find an incredible array of bars, restaurants, shops and some beautiful (and rather expensive) hotels.
-Despite it being filled with tourists pretty much all year round, this historic corner of the city has not lost its colonial charm.
+Located in the heart of Cartagena, this walled city, protected by a fortress, was once used to shelter the city from pirates and storms.
+Within this small sector, you will find an incredible array of bars, restaurants, shops and some beautiful (and rather expensive) hotels.
+Despite it being filled with tourists pretty much all year round, this historic corner of the city has not lost its charm.

 Castillo de San Felipe de Barajas

-You cannot visit Cartagena without making a trip up to this huge castle which peers over the city.
-A grand construction which was started in 1639, it was in fact not completed until 150 years later.
-However, since its completion it has been the crowning landmark in the city and visitors can now stroll through the battlements, weave their way through underground passages and admire the impressive architecture.
+You cannot visit Cartagena without making a trip up to this huge castle, which peers out over the city.
+This grand construction was started in 1639 but was not completed until 150 years later.
+However, since its completion, it has been the crowning landmark in the city, and visitors can now stroll through the battlements, weave their way through underground passages and admire the impressive architecture.

-Playa Blanca is undoubtedly one of Colombia’s most beautiful beaches.
-Located on Baru island, it is 45 minutes by boat from Cartagena port, or around a two hour car journey from the main city.
-Crystal clear waters lap the perfectly white sand and visitors have the option to spend a day relaxing on this incredible beach or, should that not be enough, you can also stay over night.
-Come for the day and make the most of some delicious fresh fish served alongside coconut rice.
-Stay the night and you can appreciate the beach in complete stillness and silence, once all the day trippers leave.
+Playa Blanca is undoubtedly one of the most beautiful beaches in Colombia.
+Located on Barú Island, it is 45 minutes by boat from the Port of Cartagena, or around a two-hour car journey from the main city.
+Crystal-clear waters lap the perfectly white sand, and visitors have the option to spend a day relaxing on this incredible beach or, should that not be enough, to also stay overnight.
+Come for the day, and make the most of some delicious fresh fish served alongside coconut rice.
+Stay the night, and you can appreciate the beach in complete stillness and silence once all the day-trippers leave.
 Either way, a visit to this beach is a must for anyone spending more than a day in Cartagena.

-Almost every large Colombia city has a gold museum, and Cartagena is no exception.
-Cartagena’s version serves as a miniature version of Bogotá’s world-class gold museum.
-Although it is small, the museum hosts a fantastic collection of the gold and pottery of the Zenú (also known as Sinú) people, who inhabited the region of the departments of Bolívar, Córdoba, Sucre and northern Antioquia before the Spanish Conquest.
+Almost every large Colombian city has a gold museum, and Cartagena is no exception.
+Although it is small, the Museo del Oro Zenú hosts a fantastic collection of the gold and pottery of the Zenú (also known as Sinú) people, who inhabited the departments of Bolívar, Córdoba, Sucre and Northern Antioquia before the Spanish Conquest.
 Look out for special exhibitions and the guided tours, offered in both English and Spanish.

 Mercado de Bazurto

-It’s dirty, it’s smelly, and it’s not 100% safe, but for those travelers looking to experience the real Cartagena, a visit to Mercado de Bazurto is an incredible way to glimpse the day-to-day life of real cartageneros.
-In this food market, which sells everything from fresh fruit to cooked turtle (which is discouraged by authorities but considered a traditional meal in many indigenous communities).
-You are sure to revel in the sheer array of produce and food on offer and you’ll be stunned by the prices too: expect a two-course lunch to set you back no more than about £2.
-Be mindful of your belongings as you wander through the market.
+It’s loud, busy and pretty overwhelming, but for those travelers looking to experience the real Cartagena, a visit to Mercado de Bazurto is a must.
+This food market sells everything from fresh fruit to cooked turtle (which is discouraged by authorities but considered a traditional meal in many indigenous communities).
+You are sure to revel in the sheer array of produce and food on offer at Mercado de Bazurto, and you’ll be stunned by the prices, too: expect a two-course lunch to set you back no more than about $2 (£1.50).
+Remember to be mindful of your belongings as you wander through the market.

-Dance salsa at one of the city’s best bars
+Dance salsa at one of the best bars in the city

-Cafe Havana is the place to be if you like listening to or dancing salsa.
+Cafe Havana is the place to be if you like listening or dancing to salsa music.
 Even if you’ve never danced it in your life, it’s still worth heading to the city’s cultural and party center, Getsemani, to try out this Cuban-style bar.
-The bar draws a mixed crowd of locals and ex-pats and welcomes talented live salsa bands who keep the crowd entertained until the early hours.
-Even if you’ve two left feet, head on down for some perfectly mixed cocktails while you enjoying the music and watch others take to the dance floor.
+Cafe Havana draws a mixed crowd of locals and immigrants and welcomes talented live salsa bands, who keep the crowd entertained until the early hours.
+Even if you’ve got two left feet, head on down for some perfectly mixed cocktails, enjoy the music and watch others take to the dance floor.

 Hang out with the locals at the beach in La Boquilla

 La Boquilla is a fishing village on the outskirts of Cartagena.
-What it lacks in aesthetics it makes up for in character and authenticity, as this is the beach favored by local cartageneros.
-If you head down on a weekend you’ll find it heaving with locals who have come to kick back, sip some beer and sunbathe.
-The food on offer is fantastic, you can feast on some freshly caught fish and try the local delicacy arroz con coco (rice with coconut).
+What it lacks in aesthetics it makes up for in character and authenticity, as this is the beach favored by locals.
+If you head down on a weekend, you’ll find it heaving with Cartageneros who have come to kick back, sip some beer and sunbathe.
+The food on offer is fantastic – you can feast on some freshly caught fish and try the local delicacy arroz con coco (rice with coconut).